 the character set used in MySQL 5.7 before upgrading.
 After the

-were used, one way to preserve them is to start the
+defaults were used, one way to preserve them is to start the

 Some upgrades may require that you drop and re-create database objects when you move from one MySQL series to the next.
 For example, collation changes might require that table indexes be rebuilt.
 Such operations, if necessary, are detailed at Changes in MySQL 8.0.
-It is safest to perform these operations separately on the slaves and the master, and to disable replication of these operations from the master to the slave.
+It is safest to perform these operations separately on the replicas and the source, and to disable replication of these operations from the source to the replica.
 To achieve this, use the following procedure:

-Stop all the slaves and upgrade them.
+Stop all the replicas and upgrade the binaries or packages.
 Restart them with the

 ALTER TABLE, or dumping and reloading tables or triggers.

 SET sql_log_bin = OFFstatement.
-Alternatively, stop the master and restart it with the
+Alternatively, stop the source and restart it with the

 --skip-log-binoption.
-If you restart the master, you might also want to disallow client connections.
-For example, if all clients connect using TCP/IP, use the
+If you restart the source, you might also want to disallow client connections.
+For example, if all clients connect using TCP/IP, enable the

-Re-enable the binary log on the master.
+Re-enable the binary log on the source.
 If you set

 OFFearlier, execute a